 - Attained highest MAP Reading testing scores in Templeton school history in first year as principal.

 - Created new schedule to facilitate needs of all learners including academic interventions and enrichment.
 Based on initial results, quality and effectiveness of interventions have increased significantly.

 - Facilitated strategic planning for site plan and monitored tactics for success.
-The 2014-15 Site Plan at TMS resulted in record achievement and significant reorganization of school structure and processes for the 2015-16 school year.
+The 2014-15 Site Plan at Templeton resulted in record achievement and significant reorganization of school structure and processes for the 2015-16 school year.

 - Managed multi-million dollar budgets in multiple school districts including experience with reorganizing and reprioritizing allocations to maintain or improve student opportunities.
 Have been involved in process of multiple cycles of budgeting processes and budget cuts in multiple districts.